We recently restructured our standard libraries at Jane Street in a

 Hopefully, this all makes the differences between Base and Core clearer.
 In particular:

-is more extensive, having both more useful libraries and data-structures, as well as some more useful functionality broadly integrated into it, like pervasive integration ofbin_prot
+Baseis lighter, much faster to compile, and more stable.Coreis more extensive, having both more useful libraries and data-structures, as well as some more useful functionality broadly integrated into it, like pervasive integration ofbin_protandbase_quickcheck.

 And both of them are fully portable.